Secondary Education Program

 I'm learning a ton at Briar Cliff — not only in the classroom, but also at every practice and every game.

 A continuation of CHEM 445 with expansion of topics to include kinetics, quantum mechanics and spectroscopy.
 Read more »

-EDUC 03 IS - Introduction to Education Computer/Media Technology
+EDUC 03 IS - Educational Technology

 This is an introduction to using computers and information technology in education.
 The various uses of computers and technology in education are examined with an emphasis on creating all types of digital media: text, images, audio, and video.
 The student will become familiar with common productivity tools, and will identify useful education-related Internet resources.
 The student will look at how information technology is being used in today's classrooms.
 Read more »